Mississippi gopher frog: Threats

 The historic regional decline of the species has been related to loss of open longleaf pine habitat needed for subsistence and the seasonal ponds needed for reproduction.
 Implementation of fire suppression in the 1930s was a factor, because frequent fires are necessary to maintain suitable open canopy and ground cover vegetation of the aquatic and terrestrial habitats.
 Reduced gopher tortoise populations may also be a factor of the frog's demise.

 Other natural processes—such as genetic isolation, inbreeding, droughts, and floods—pose ongoing threats to the existing population.
 In addition, a host of immediate anthropogenic threats confront the only remaining breeding pond of the frog: a proposed residential development, new and expanded highways, extended rail infrastructure and a proposed reservoir.
 The main threats posed by these projects are local changes in hydrology, the need for fire suppression, and habitat destruction and fragmentation.
 Other concerns include possible sedimentation and run-off of toxic chemicals that may injure or kill tadpoles and adult frogs.

 This species of frog is quickly declining because of many reasons.
 One reason that might not be thought of as a main reason is they are thick.
 If these frogs are not all together in one general area they will not be able to reproduce.
 Since there is a lot of isolation of the Mississippi gopher frog they cannot reproduce with other frogs, which makes the population smaller.
 If they do reproduce, it would be inbreeding which will lower the genetic variability of the frog.
 This could severely impact their chance of survival.
 This will all lead to the extinction of the Rana sevosa if more conservation efforts are not being done.

 A significant reason for underpopulation in this species of frog has been threats toward the eggs.
-The estimated survival of Mississippi gopher frogs that live to reach the stage of metamorphosis is between 0-5.4%.
+The estimated survival of Mississippi gopher frogs that live to reach the stage of metamorphosis is between 0 and 5.4%.
 Caddisfly larvae play a factor in causing egg mortality for these frogs and many other amphibians, but they are not found on the frog eggs after every mating season.

 Some of the major threats to the Mississippi gopher frog include the nearly complete destruction of the long-leaf pine forest which is a home to the frog.
 Other threats include fire suppression, drought, pesticides, urban sprawl, highway construction and the decline of gopher tortoises.
 Gopher tortoises build burrows in which the Mississippi gopher frog and a variety of other animals take shelter.
 So a decline in gopher tortoises directly affects the habitats of gopher frogs in which they will be forced to relocate.
 The Mississippi gopher frog is also threatened by chytridiomycosis which is a disease threatening amphibians worldwide.
 Furthermore, due to the small population of the Mississippi gopher frog, it is highly susceptible to inbreeding which will decrease its genetic variability and can potentially decrease its chance for survival.